 Thankfully, you’ve got friends on the inside!
-Here are four tactics to incorporate into your holiday email marketing strategy that are sure to boost your holiday email open rates.
+Here are five tactics that you can incorporate into your holiday email marketing strategy to maximize success.

-👉 Psst!
 Looking for an email marketing service to better manage your holiday emails?
-Send 9000 emails per month (or 300 per day) for free with Sendinblue.

 A targeted and personalized holiday email will have a much higher engagement rate than a generic mass email.
-Segmenting your list is the most effective way to tailor messages to a customer’s specific interests and buying patterns.
-Successful segmenting criteria for holiday email marketing include:
+Segmenting your contacts is the most effective way to tailor messages to a customer’s specific interests and buying patterns.

-- Year-round vs Seasonal Shoppers – Engage Q4 shoppers differently than loyal, year-round shoppers because they have different relationships with your company.
-Consider their needs and motivations for shopping, so that you can customize the frequency, content and timing of your next follow-up campaign.
+- Year-round vs seasonal shoppers: Q4 shoppers have a different relationship with your company compared to loyal, year-round shoppers.
+Consider their needs and motivations so that you can customize the frequency, content, and timing of your next follow-up campaign.

-- Coupon Lovers – Identifying customers who frequently (or only) purchase with coupon codes will help you effectively engage your most price-sensitive shoppers.
-Similarly, creating this segment will help you avoid offering discounts to subscribers who would otherwise have purchased at full price.
+- Coupon lovers: Identify customers who frequently (or only) purchase with coupon codes to help effectively engage your most price-sensitive shoppers.
+Similarly, creating this segment will help avoid offering discounts to subscribers willing to purchase at full price.

 Further reading: Using Segmentation in Your Email Marketing: A Comprehensive Guide